 However, that reunion would not last.
 2006’s Stadium Arcadium marked Frusciante’s fifth and final album with the Chili Peppers.
-In 2009, after the release of his solo album, The Empyrean, which featured Flea and Klinghoffer, that he was once again leaving the group.
+In 2009, after the release of his solo album, The Empyrean, which featured Flea and Klinghoffer, he announced that he was once again leaving the group.
 He would be replaced by Klinghoffer for the last few dates of the tour supporting Stadium Arcadium and all subsequent albums and tours.

 Red Hot Chili Peppers have seven shows scheduled for next summer, including festival appearances at Hangout Music Festival, Boston Calling, and four appearances abroad.
 Tickets are available here.